Working with glass, especially fusing, allows me to fulfil two ambitions:

 Although many of the finished pieces have a practical use, such as a clock, a bowl, a coaster or a table, all are designed to showcase the beauty of the glass.

 Jo’s work has always had a sculptural element, and this aspect in particular has been developed over the last 2 years as her skills and mastery of technique has grown.
-She is currently experimenting with ways of using the kiln to bend glass, and this years’ exhibitions will have very new designs on display.
+She continues to experiment with ways of using the kiln to bend glass, and as always this years’ exhibitions will have very new designs on display.